infominer33/infominer33.github.io/_posts/2019-06-15-infohub-transformed.md

 Regular Visitors will have noticed that things have changed around here, quite a bit!

-For ease of navigation, enhanced growth potential, and to further its open-source, public-domain, principles - I have split my github repositories into 4 organizations.
+For ease of navigation, enhanced growth potential, and to further their foundational principles - I have split my github repositories into 4 organizations.

 {% include figure image_path="/assets/img/github-com-infominer33.png" alt="github.com/infominer33" caption="[github.com/infominer33](https://github.com/infominer33)" %}